-Building height does not exceed fifteen (15) metres above ground level.
+The height of buildings does not exceed fifteen (15) metres above ground level.

 Site cover does not exceed seventy-five (75) per cent.

 The design and siting of buildings and structures does not adversely impact the amenity of the streetscape or adjoining sites having regard to the following: